danigrande/ai-product-strategy/02-the-moat/data-flywheel.md

 **What you capture today: Based on users conversations I can "push" notifications that are "breaking news" for them. i.e. they mention they are Brasil supporters -> I send push notifications about Neymar news from RSS feeds.**
 **How it compounds:**

-### Network Loop - _1_/5
+### Network Loop - _2_/5
-**What you capture today: The Agent does not improve over time because more people use it.
-It would tkae development effort to make the messages better.**
+**What you capture today: The Agent does not improve by itself over time because more people use it.
+It would take development effort to analyse the signals and understand how to make the messages better.**
 **How it compounds:**

 **Total Flywheel Score: _14_/20**